kubeshop/testkube/docs/docs/articles/cd-events.md

 testkube run test test-cdevents
 ```

-Check the webhook sink to see the CD Event emitted by Testkube.
+Check the webhook sink to see the CDEvent emitted by Testkube.
 An event like the following should have been emmitted:

 ```json
 {